Rustam-Z/data-structures-and-algorithms/README.md

         ```
     - Every binary tree has a pointer `ROOT`, which points to the root element (topmost element) of the tree.
 If `ROOT = NULL`, then the tree is **empty**.

-- Array implementation of binary treee:
+- Array implementation of binary tree:
     - If `TREE[1] = ROOT` then
         - the left child of a node `K` ==> `2*K`
         - the right child of a node `K` ==> `2*K+1`